dotnet/csharpstandard/standard/conversions.md

 - From any *non_nullable_value_type* to any *interface_type* `I` such that there is a boxing conversion from the *non_nullable_value_type* to another *interface_type* `I₀`, and `I₀` is variance-convertible ([§17.2.3.3](interfaces.md#17233-variance-conversion)) to `I`.
 - From any *nullable_value_type* to any *reference_type* where there is a boxing conversion from the underlying type of the *nullable_value_type* to the *reference_type.*
 - From a type parameter that is not known to be a reference type to any type such that the conversion is permitted by [§10.2.12](conversions.md#10212-implicit-conversions-involving-type-parameters).

+Tuples have a boxing conversion.
+Importantly, the element names aren't part of the runtime representation of tuples, but are tracked only by the compiler.
+Thus, once element names have been "cast away," they cannot be recovered.
+In alignment with identity conversion, a boxed tuple unboxes to any tuple type that has the same arity.

 Boxing a value of a *non-nullable-value-type* consists of allocating an object instance and copying the value into that instance.